briansukhnandan/MCC-Linux-ModManager/README.md

   * `restore` for restoring .map files of any Halo game supplied by `-g` to its original state, **after creating a backup**.

 ## Notes
-- If you're using this program for the first time, you're going to want to make a backup of all your files (Halo: CE not supported yet).
+- If you're using this program for the first time, you're going to want to make a backup of all your files.

+  `./halomodmanager -p <PATH_TO_MCC> -g halo1 -o backup`

   `./halomodmanager -p <PATH_TO_MCC> -g halo2 -o backup`